ymmah/coinkite-ruby/README.md

 ## Introduction

 Every request made to the Coinkite API requires three special header lines.
-This code can generate the timestamp and signature value required for 2 of those 3 headers.
+The code in `sign.rb` can generate the timestamp and signature value required for 2 of those 3 headers.
 The remaining header is just the API key itself.